pileofwolves/finmer/Docs/content/script-reference/encounter.md

 ## Built-in encounter groups

 These encounter groups are used by the Core module.
-If you want to add encounters to the main game's locations, simply use one of the variable names listed below as the value for the `group` argument to `Encounter.Add`.
+If you want to add encounters to the main game's locations, use one of the variable names listed below as the value for the `group` argument to `Encounter.Add`.

 Of course, you do not have to use one of these groups; you can also create a new one if you like.